-Active Shooter and Critical Incident Response: Building upon the national Run/Hide/Fight model, this training allows participants to see the importance of "active" responses related to an active shooter or other critical incident.
-Participants can also choose to participate in scenario-based training designed to give an individual hands-on experience for emergency response in a safe and secure training environment.
+Active Shooter and Critical Incident Response: Building upon the national Run/Hide/Fight model, this training supports participants' ability to observe the importance of "active" responses related to an active shooter or other critical incident.
+Participants can also choose to participate in scenario-based training designed to provide an individual hands-on experience reguarding emergency response in a safe and secure training environment.

 Flashpoint: Recognizing and Preventing Violence on Campus.
-A combination of a 20-minute video and Q&A presentation to present community members with basic knowledge of identifying and preventing violent actions on campus.
+A combination of a 20-minute video and Q&A presentation developed to provide community members with basic knowledge reguarding identification and prevention of violent actions on campus.